aeon-toolkit/aeon/docs/developer_guide/dependencies.md

 When adding a new soft dependency or changing the version of an existing one, the following files need to be updated:

-- `pyproject.toml`, adding the dependency or version bounds in the `all_extras` dependency set.
-Following the [PEP 621](https://www.python.org/dev/peps/pep-0621/) convention, all dependencies including build time dependencies and optional dependencies are specified in this file. ([pyproject.toml](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml))
+- [pyproject.toml](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml), adding the dependency or version bounds in the `all_extras` dependency set.
+Following the [PEP 621](https://www.python.org/dev/peps/pep-0621/) convention, all dependencies including build time dependencies and optional dependencies are specified in this file.

 Informative warnings or error messages for missing soft dependencies should be raised, in a situation where a user would need them.
-This is handled through our `_check_soft_dependencies` utility [here](https://github.com/aeon-toolkit/aeon/blob/main/aeon/utils/validation/_dependencies.py).
+This is handled through our [`_check_soft_dependencies` utility](https://github.com/aeon-toolkit/aeon/blob/main/aeon/utils/validation/_dependencies.py).

 There are specific conventions to add such warnings in estimators, as below.
 To add an estimator with a soft dependency, ensure the following: